top of page

 Promoting Intersex Visibility,

-She guided internationally renowned fashion model Hanne Gaby Odiele on her historic coming out as intersex, and consulted on the development and storyline of the first-ever recurring intersex character on Television for Faking it on MTV.
+She guided internationally renowned fashion model Hanne Gaby Odiele on her historic coming out as intersex and consulted on the development and storyline of the first-ever recurring intersex character on televisionKimberly executive-produced the internationally acclaimed short narrative film

 mom.png